GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 ```
 Apart from that, all we need is a few files with instrumentation keys and some settings for how to read from the event hub.

-If we compare that with the non-function equivalent we currently have in our project: There's around 150 lines of code that configures how to read from the event hub,
+I have an implementation of the equivalent functionality: There's around 150 lines of code that configures how to read from the event hub,
 and around 100 lines of ceremony to launch an ASP.NET Core application.
 It's always nice to save some code, but 2-300 lines of code in a large application isn't that much.
 For smaller applications and initial developer velocity though, the bindings that come with most serverless environments are awesome.